gini/gini-capture-sdk-android/screenapiexample/README.md

 ### GVL 3.0.0 and newer

-Is not used, because when configuring and creating a `GiniVision` instance we use the default networking plugin which takes care of communicating with the Gini API.
+Is not used, because when configuring and creating a `GiniCapture` instance we use the default networking plugin which takes care of communicating with the Gini API.

 Gini API SDK